Connecting Sheffield: Magna - Tinsley

 Sheffield Road TRO

-We’re proposing to extend the existing 24-hour main carriageway clearway to the Rotherham boundary, which will include no stopping on footways to improve traffic flow and continuity for the cycle route.
+We will extend the existing 24-hour main carriageway clearway to the Rotherham boundary, which will include no stopping on footways to improve traffic flow and continuity for the cycle route.

 Vehicles travelling onto Sheffield Road from Ferrars Road will only be able to turn left – they won’t be able to u-turn or turn right, which will reduce potential collisions from the new right turn from Sheffield Road into Ferrars Road.
 Removing an existing ahead only restriction by St Lawrence Road means vehicles leaving Ferrars Road will now be able to turn right towards Meadowhall, and head back towards Rotherham via the junction with Blackburn Meadows Way.